Media Super MySuperInformation shown is for the balanced option.

 To ensure comparability for consumers, the RateCity superannuation comparison is based on the asset allocation of each of the MySuper/Pension products, irrespective of the name of the investment option.
 This methodology allows consumers to compare products on a like for like basis and removes any ambiguities associated with the name of the investment option.
 For example, an investment option may be classified as growth, however its asset allocation may in fact mean it should be classified as high growth.
 By using the asset allocation as the dominant identifier, we believe this provides the most robust framework for consumers to compare funds and recognise that this is a consistent approach to that of SuperRatings methodology.

 What the researchers say

 Media Super is a public offer industry fund, established in 2008 from the merger of Print Super and JUST SUPER.
 Since then, Media Super has been dedicated to serving members in the print, media, entertainment, arts and creative industries.

-Media Super's MySuper offering is a re-badged version of its Balanced investment option and it has under-performed the SuperRatings Index over the five years to 30 June 2015.
+Media Super's MySuper offering is a re-badged version of its Balanced investment option and it has performed in-line with the SuperRatings Index over the long term.
 Choice members have access to a variety of Diversified and Single Sector investment strategies, which includes a Sustainable Future Shares option and a SmartPath Lifecycle option.
-Access to Term Deposits, ASX300 Shares and ETFs is provided via the Direct Investment option (Use of the Direct Investment option entails additional costs).
+Access to Term Deposits, ASX300 Shares and ETFs is provided via the Direct Investment option, however, additional costs may be incurred.

-Fees for the MySuper option are rated as excellent across all assessed account balances.
-The low Asset Administration fee is competitive relative to industry peers.
+Fees for the MySuper option are well below the industry average across all assessed account balances, with a low asset administration fee charged.
 However, transaction fees apply for withdrawals, switches and contribution splitting.

 Media Super's interactive website features a wide range of resources for members.
-The Media Centre covers a large array of subjects including education on fundamental superannuation topics, fund bulletins, investment updates and community news.
+The Blog covers a large array of subjects including education on fundamental superannuation topics, fund bulletins, investment updates and community news.